victrme/Bonjourr/_locales/en/overview.md

-Bonjourr is a modern alternative to extensions like Momentum and Tabliss, blending iOS-inspired design with powerful customization tools to create a calm, functional new tab page you'll actually enjoy opening.
+Bonjourr is a modern alternative to extensions like Momentum and Tabliss, blending iOS-inspired design with powerful customization tools to create a calm, functional new tab page experience you'll actually enjoy.

 🏆 Featured in Google Chrome's Favorites of 2023